 Anyone can get plantar fasciitis, but activities such as running can increase the risk.

 If a person has plantar fasciitis, they often feel pain when waking up.
-The pain typically gets worse throughout the day with walking and standing.
+The pain typically gets worse during waking hours with walking and standing.
 In addition to arch pain, a person may feel stiffness in the heel or ball of their foot.

-People with plantar fasciitis may need to stop doing activities such as running to let the foot heal.
+People with plantar fasciitis may need to stop engaging in activities such as running to let the foot heal.
 They can also consider wearing support shoes or using inserts to help take pressure off the arch.

 Cavus foot is a structural abnormality that causes a high arch.
 Causes of cavus foot include: